nycdotnet/advent-of-code-2022/README.md

 ### Day 4:

 I did this manually at first but then remembered C# has a Range class added in C# 8.
 After reminding myself about that, I went back to doing it manually as Range appears to only implemented to assist with getting ranges in collections.
-Pretty cool that days 1-4 run in just about 32 ms.
+Pretty cool that days 1-4 run in just about 32 ms.  Flexing that revised Regex system including named capture groups and parsing from spans.